samouri/samouri.github.io/interview-prep/notes.md

     }
 }

-// more difficult to insert at positions. class LinkedListRecursive {
+// more difficult to insert at positions? class LinkedListRecursive {
     next = null;